Hakan Yakin

-Hakan Yakin (Hakan Yakın; born 22 February 1977) is a Swiss football coach and a former player who played as a forward or midfielder.
-He is the manager of Schaffhausen.
-He was a member of the Swiss national team for eleven years.
+Hakan Yakin (Hakan Yakın; born 22 February 1977) is a Swiss professional football manager and former player who is the head coach of Swiss Challenge League side FC Schaffhausen.
+He spent the majority of his playing career as a forward or attacking midfielder in the Swiss top flight with brief forays abroad (in France, Germany, Turkey and Qatar).
+He represented Switzerland national team for eleven years, garnering 87 caps and scoring 20 goals.

 Early and personal life

-Yakin was born in Basel on 22 February, 1977, Switzerland, to Turkish parents.
+Hakan Yakin was born on 22 February 1977 in Basel, Switzerland, to Turkish parents.
 He grew up and went to school in suburban Münchenstein, Basel-Landschaft, just outside Basel, and close to the borders of France and Germany.
-He is the younger brother of international football player Murat Yakin, also a former member of the Swiss national football team, who currently works as a manager.
+He is the younger brother of international football player Murat Yakin, also a former member of the Switzerland national team, who currently works as a manager.
 His elder half-brother Ertan Irizik is also a former football professional.
 Yakin's surname is based on the Turkish word Yakın (meaning close, adjacent), however as he is a Swiss resident and citizen, the name which he uses is Yakin.

 Club career

-As a child Yakin played in the youth teams of his local side FC Concordia Basel.
-He signed his first professional contract with hometown club FC Basel in January 1995.
-He played his League debut for Basel on 12 April 1995 in the 1994–95 season in the match against Lausanne Sports.
+As a child, Yakin played in the youth teams of his local side Concordia Basel.
+He signed his first professional contract with hometown club Basel in January 1995.
+He played his League debut for Basel on 12 April 1995 in the 1994–95 season in the match against Lausanne.
 He was brought on in the 60th minute as replacement for Alexandre Rey and with his first touch of the ball, just 18 seconds later, he scored the goal to make it 3–0, a header (final score 5–0).

-After two and a half years in Basel he transferred to Grasshopper Club Zürich, with manager Christian Gross, but could not establish himself, making most of his appearances as substitute, and he was loaned to FC St. Gallen for the second half of the 1997–98 season.
+After two and a half years in Basel, he transferred to Grasshoppers, with manager Christian Gross, but could not establish himself, making most of his appearances as substitute, and he was loaned to St. Gallen for the second half of the 1997–98 season.
 He moved immediately into the starting eleven and so the loan was prolonged, before he returned to the Grasshoppers.

-During January 2001 he transferred back to Basel.
+During January 2001, he transferred back to Basel.
 At the end of the 2001–02 season Yakin won the national Double with Basel and a year later won the Swiss Cup again.
 He recalls the 2002–03 Champions League Group B match on 12 November 2002 against Liverpool in St. Jakob-Park as the "match of his life".
 The game was drawn 3–3 and Yakin gave all three assists as Basel cruised to a 3–0 half-time lead as they qualified, one point above Liverpool, for the 2002–03 UEFA Champions League second group stage.